jrst/roundcube-calendar/calendar/README.md

 1. Unpack the RoundCube calendar package you downloaded
 2. Move the calendar folder into RoundCube's plugins folder
-3. Run the SQL file in /calendar/SQL/
+3. Login into RoundCube and click on Calendar in the menu
-4. Remove the SQL folder
+4. Voila!
+You see some dummy events :-)
-5. Login into RoundCube and click on Calendar in the menu
+   A proper backend has to be configured to show YOUR events.
-6. Voila!
+   See below.

 Skins / Themes
 --------------